 From Achilles to Harry Potter and beyond: How does the hero’s journey help, or limit, our storytelling?

-The concept of the hero’s journey was popularized by Joseph Campbell, and outlined in his 1949 book The Hero With a Thousand Faces.
+The concept of the hero’s journey was popularized by Joseph Campbell and outlined in his 1949 book, The Hero with a Thousand Faces.
 Campbell based the hero’s journey framework off of myths from around the world.
-Since then, the idea of the hero’s journey has been used in books and movies like Star Wars, Harry Potter, The Hunger Games, and many more.
+Since then, the idea of the hero’s journey has been used in popular books and movies from Star Wars through Harry Potter to The Hunger Games and beyond.

-This hour, we look at the impact of the hero’s journey, and its limitations.
+This hour, a look at the impact of the hero’s journey — and at its limitations.

-- Lev Grossman: Author, best known for his Magicians trilogy, whose newest book is The Golden Swift
+- Lev Grossman: Author of the Magicians trilogy; his newest book is The Golden Swift

-Colin McEnroe, Cat Pastor, Jonathan McNicol, and Gene Amatruda contributed to this show.
+Colin McEnroe, Eugene Amatruda, Jonathan McNicol, and Cat Pastor contributed to this show.